ucdavis/hpccf-docs/docs/farm/resources.md

 ## The Farm cluster Resources

-Sponsor - CAES
-Information about Partitions - what is low, med and high and what are available GPUs on Farm?
+Sponsor - CAES Information about Partitions - what is low, high, and what are available GPUs on Farm?

 Free tier access to 20GB capped storage.